I help founders see what's actually happening inside their business, and build the structure it needs to grow without breaking them.

-Most operators are handed metaphors that don't fit.
+Most founders are handed metaphors that don't fit.
 A business is called a machine, a pipeline, a funnel.
 So they reach for levers and dashboards, and wonder why the thing keeps choking in the quiet places no diagram shows.

 A business is a living thing.
 It breathes.
 It has roots you cannot see and leaves that catch the light.
 It needs feeding before it shows you it is hungry.
 It dies of small neglects long before it dies of big mistakes.